systemslab/popper-paper/main.md

 checkpoint content to be accessed remotely to enable efficient data sharing between users over a wide-area network.

-In subsequent sections we describe several experiments run on GassyFS and detail how we obtained baselines.
+In subsequent sections we describe several experiments that evaluate the performance of GassyFS.
+We note that while the performance numbers obtained are relevant, they are not our main focus.
+Instead, we put more emphasis on how we obtained the baselines for our experiments, how we organize them in the paper repository and how we can reproduce results on multiple environments with minimal effort.

 ## Experimental Setup

+Thanks

 Each experiment ran on each of these machines.